htariku/workday-scheduler/README.md

 - JQuery

 ## Instructions:
-Create a calander application, that is powered by JQuery, that will allow a user to save events for each hour of the their day.
+Create a calander application, that is powered by JQuery, that will allow a user to save events for each hour of their day.
 The calender is presented in blocks and is color coded to indicate past, present, and future tasks/events.

 ## Deployed URL:
  https://htariku.github.io/workday-scheduler/